MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/knowledge-articles.md

 # Manage Service Manager knowledge articles

+This article describes how to manage Service Manager knowledge articles.

 Knowledge articles in Service Manager can help service desk analysts and end-users understand and solve problems.
 Any employee can search for, view, and create knowledge articles so that end-users can help themselves and resolve IT problems before new work items are opened.
 Service desk analysts also have to link work items to knowledge articles.